sergioaugrod/bender-web/README.md

 # Bender

 Capture and sends sensor data by MQTT server.
+Builded with Elixir and AngularJS.

 ## Prerequisites